daviddalpiaz/appliedstats/logistic.md

 }
 ```

 **Specificity** is essentially the true negative rate.
-So when sensitivity if high, the number of false positives is low.
+So when Specificity if high, the number of false positives is low.

 $$
 \text{Spec} = \text{True Negative Rate} = \frac{\text{TN}}{\text{N}} = \frac{\text{TN}}{\text{TN + FP}}